 Oral session rooms are set for maximum participation with basic presentation tools.
-Each room is set theater-style for maximum capacity, with a head table set for 4 people and a standing podium.
+Each room is set theater-style, with a head table set for 4 people and a standing podium.
 The podium will have a standing microphone.
 Sessions with more than 4 presenters should plan accordingly.
-In large capacity rooms, the head table may be on a low stage and a lavaliere microphone may be provided.
+In large rooms, the head table may be on a low stage and a lavaliere microphone may be provided.

 Each room is equipped with:

-Though complimentary basic wireless Internet (suitable for checking email or using the mobile app) is available in the public spaces at the Orange County Convention Center, neither wireless nor hard-wired Internet access for presenters is provided in session rooms.
+Though complimentary basic wireless Internet (suitable for checking email or using the mobile app) is available in the public spaces at the Walter E. Washington Convention Center, neither wireless nor hard-wired Internet access for presenters is provided in session rooms.

 All sessions rooms are networked to the Speaker Ready Room, and all presentations must be uploaded in the Speaker Ready Room in advance.
 Presentations may not be uploaded directly onto the computers in the session rooms.
 If your presentation has special requirements that necessitate the use of your own equipment, you must still check in at the Speaker Ready Room and work with the technicians to ensure proper function.

 ASHA is committed to making the Convention accessible and working to ensure compliance with the Americans with Disabilities Act (ADA).
 Presenters with a disability who anticipate needing special accommodations or equipment in order to participate should contact email@example.com.